Never Make These Mistakes at Home During Severe Weather

 Not Taking Tornado Warnings Seriously

 There are false alarms for tornado warnings all the time.
 However, when sirens are going off, it’s best to seek a safe shelter ASAP!
 This advanced warning is key to your safety.
 When severe weather strikes, there’s no time to think.
-Check out the 81 severe weather survival tips every homeowner must know.

 Open the Windows